strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 This is handled through a process similar to the two-phase commit protocol, where the state is tracked by a series of control records witten to `__transaction_state` topic.
 Every time some data is written to a new partition inside a transaction, we have the `Ongoing` state, which includes the list of involved partitions.
 When the transaction completes, we have the `PrepareCommit` or `PrepareAbort` state change.
-Once the control records are written to each involved partition, we have the `CompleteCommit` or `CompleteAbort` control record.
+Once the control record is written to each involved partition, we have the `CompleteCommit` or `CompleteAbort` state change.

 ![txn log](/assets/images/posts/2023-04-14-kafka-txn-log.png)

 The last stable offset (LSO) is the offset in a user partition such that all lower offsets have been decided and it is always present.
 The first unstable offset (FUO) is the earliest offset in a user partition that is part of the ongoing transaction, if present.

-The LSO is equal to the FUO if it's lower than the HW, otherwise it's the HW.
 We have that `LSO <= HW <= LEO`, which can be the same offset when there is no open transaction and all partitions are in-sync.

 #### Performance